Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

 The main goal of this class is to collect all of the JavaBeans who have the annotation `@Startup` and invoke them after the application is started up.
 We invoke them by calling the `toString()` method to force the creation of the bean.

-Note the way it is written now, it will create Singleton, Application Scoped, Request Scoped, and any other JavaBeans.
+**Note:** the way it is written now, it will create Singleton, Application Scoped, Request Scoped, and any other JavaBeans.

 Finally, we need to register SPI with the application server, this can be done by creating a file called `javax.enterprise.inject.spi.Extension` with the fully qualified class name of our SPI.
 For the case of the example it will just contain `io.acari.StartupServiceProvider`.
 The file needs to live in the webapp/META-INF/services/ directory of the archive.